Community Engagement and Volunteering

 Recruiting NTU Volunteers

-Each year NTU staff and students complete over 30,000 hours of volunteering in the local community, schools, abroad and in governance roles, gaining and sharing valuable experience and skills.
+Each year NTU staff and students complete over thousands of hours of volunteering in the local community, schools and in governance roles, gaining and sharing valuable experience and skills.

 The diverse range of volunteering opportunities we promote to students includes support and mentoring roles, gardening, sport, fundraising and events, marketing, digitalisation, governance or the core functions of your service.
 We can help with projects lasting from one day to more than a year, indoors or out.
 You can see the range of organisations we work with here.